paulfioravanti/presentations/runtime_i18n_in_elm/runtime_i18n_in_elm.md

 ```

 ^
-Which we define here, and we attempt to get the language using the two ways we know how.
+...which we define here, and we attempt to get the language using the two ways we know how.

 ---